jsm28/matholymp-py/docs/static-site.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This should be done once the final scores and medal boundaries have been approved.
+This should be done once the final scores and medal boundaries have been approved (and once any known corrections to participant names or other public details have been entered in the registration system).
 Ensure that the data for the relevant event in :file:`{event}s.csv` is complete, including the number of problems, the maximum number of marks for each problem and the medal boundaries.
 Remove the number of the event from ``event_active_number`` in :file:`staticsite.cfg` (set that variable to empty).
 Download the following files from the registration system, while not logged in administratively, and put them in a directory (*input-directory* below) outside the website: the list of countries (:file:`countries.csv`), the list of people (:file:`people.csv`), the ZIP file of flags (unpack it to form a directory :file:`flags/`), the ZIP file of participant photos (unpack it to form a directory :file:`photos/`), the RSS feed of scores (save it as :file:`scores-rss.xml`).
 Then:

 .. parsed-literal::